surreyhq/community/README.md

 **🗃 Project Management** - Minun helps you jump between different projects seamlessly.

-<small>These features are in pre-alpha stage; this list is subjected to change in the future.
-Feel free to join our [Discord server][discord-invitation] and tell us your thoughts 🙌</small>
+<p style="font-size: 8px;">These features are in pre-alpha stage; this list is subjected to change in the future.
+Feel free to join our [Discord server][discord-invitation] and tell us your thoughts 🙌</p>

 ## Getting Started